 Dip stations have been around for a few years now, and they are a great alternative to the standard pull up/dip stands, why?
-Space saving design, the Ultimate Body Press Dip Bar stands at 3′, less than half the height of your pull up/ dip station, they can be folded and stored in seconds and cost a fraction of a full pull up station.
+The space-saving design, the Ultimate Body Press Dip Bar stands at 3′, less than half the height of your pull up/ dip station, they can be folded and stored in seconds and cost a fraction of a full pull up station.

 I’m not knocking the standard pull up stations they are an awesome bit of kit in their own right, but if you haven’t got a ton of space to work out, a 3-foot dip stand is your next best choice.

 In this review we’re going to take a close look at the excellent Body Press fitness station, I’ll also compare with another top-rated similarly priced dip station, by the end of the review you should have a good idea if this dip station is worth spending some of your hard earned dollars on

 Why Do We Like The Ultimate Body Press Fitness Station?

 It can be super tough trying to put on some lower pec muscle mass, and if you haven’t got a weight bench with a decline option (decline presses) then there really aren’t many other exercises out there to choose from to build your lower pecs.

 Dips are one of the fastest options to develop lower pec mass and IMO are far more beneficial to overall pectoral development than the overrated decline press.